-- 8. Spending money This is very individual and often depends on how much you drink, shop and wish to upgrade.
-A suggested budget would be 1,320 1,600 USD. - 9.
-Local Payment 1,060 USD. - 10.
-Optional excursions A traveller who wishes to do most optionals on the trip will spend an average of between 900 1,500 USD - 11.
-Visas: 100 355 USD depending on nationality Purchasing visas in Africa in US dollars for the above passports is currently cheaper than buying ahead of time. - 12.
+- 9. Spending money This is very individual and often depends on how much you drink, shop and wish to upgrade.
+A suggested budget would be 1,320 1,600 USD. - 10.
+Local Payment 1,060 USD. - 11.
+Optional excursions A traveller who wishes to do most optionals on the trip will spend an average of between 900 1,500 USD - 12.
+Visas payable on the ground: Up to 155 USD depending on nationality - 13.
 Pre and Post safari costs

-Please note: You need to carry money with you out to Africa to cover Items 8 to 12 (i.e. for your spending money, local payment, optionals, visas and pre and post safari costs).
+Please note: You need to carry money with you out to Africa to cover Items 9 to 13 (i.e. for your spending money, local payment, optionals, visas on he ground and pre and post safari costs).
 The figures above are conservative estimates for average spending per person on safari.
 There is a lot of variation in how much spending money individuals need as it is dictated by personal choice, as is your budget for optional activities.